theAkito/smartwatch/README.md

 ./smartwatch --port=50232 --dir=./smartwatchstatic
 ```
 The arguments' values above are implicitly used, when running the server without arguments.

+Note, that the server needs `root` permissions to be able to run.
+This is one of the prerequisites for getting SMART information from hardware.

 ## Where
 Currently runs on Debian based distributions.
 Linux is generally supported, but currently not accounted for; neither testing-wise nor dependency-checking-wise.